 Wade’s Green Plantation is located near the settlement of

-Kew on North Caicos, and this general region was the centre of agriculture in the Turks and Caicos during the Loyalist days.
+Kew on North Caicos, and this general region was the center of agriculture in the Turks and Caicos during the Loyalist days.
 Several other plantations were located nearby, including Teren Hill, Lewhy Moore Plantation, Mount Pleasant, Street Wall Plantation and Saint James Hill.

 As is evidenced by the present tropical dry forests, the Kew region also supports the best ground water stocks in the country, with the water lens in places being over twenty feet thick.
 These fresh water sources were essential to the plantations.